oroinc/documentation/user/back-office/products/product-attributes/index.rst

 .. csv-table::
    :widths: 10, 30

    "**Field Name**","Fill in the field name that should be used to store the values of the product attribute.
 It should be between 2 and 22 characters long.
-Use only alphabetic symbols, underscore and numbers."
+Use only alphabetic symbols, underscore, and numbers."
    "**Type**","Select an attribute type to store the value of the specific data type.
 For the list of available field types and their purposes, refer to the :ref:`relevant section <field-file-types>` of the Entity Field Properties topic or see descriptions in Step 2 below.

    Select one of the **Relations** for the attribute to connect your custom entities as product information (these can be used for business intelligence and segments):

-   - **Many to many** --- No limit of how many entity records of the selected type can be connected to the attribute, e.g., many custom entity records can be related to many products.
+   - **Many to many** --- No limit on how many entity records of the selected type can be connected to the attribute, e.g., many custom entity records can be related to many products.
    - **Many to one** --- Attributes cannot have more than one entity record related to them, e.g., Products A-Z can relate to Promotion A. Product A cannot relate to multiple promotions.
 You can reuse the same promotion in multiple product details.
-   - **One to many** --- One attribute can relate to many entity records, but every related entity record may be connected only once, e.g., Product A can be related to many promotions, but Promotion A cannot be related to multiple products."
+   - **One to many** --- One attribute can relate to many entity records, but every related entity record can be connected only once.
+For example, product A can be related to many promotions, but Promotion A cannot be related to multiple products."

 4. Click **Continue** to load the next page.